-College football is back, and FanDuel's college football DFS main slate on Friday includes three games.
+College football is entering Week 12, and FanDuel's college football DFS main slate on Friday includes two games.

 As for the basics, your roster consists of a quarterback slot, two running backs, three wide receivers (which also includes tight ends), and one "Super FLEX".
 In the Super FLEX spot, you can insert one player from any position, including quarterbacks.

-Here, our goal is to help you field a roster full of fantasy goodness, and in true numberFire fashion, we'll use our DFS projections, game projections, and market share report to tackle as many slates as possible in the lead-up to the College Football Playoff.
-In this piece, we are breaking down Friday's main slate, which locks at 7:00 p.m.
-EST.
+Here, our goal is to help you field a roster full of fantasy goodness, and in true numberFire fashion, we'll use our DFS projections and game projections to tackle as many slates as possible in the lead-up to the College Football Playoff.
+In this piece, we are breaking down Friday's main slate, which locks at 9:00 p.m.
+ET.

-Let's look at which players are in great spots as well as identify some players with low salaries who will allow you to roster the high-salary players.
+Let's look at which players are in great spots as well as identify some value plays who will allow you to roster the high-salary options.
 All stats come from PFF unless otherwise noted.

 Jalen Mayden, San Diego State ($10,000) – The junior is settling into his starting role for the San Diego State Aztecs.
 Mayden has tossed seven touchdown passes over the last three games.
 Additionally, he is a threat to run the ball.
 Mayden has recorded 171 rushing yards and three rushing touchdowns in five games of action.